-The national equivalent vote is our estimate, based on actual local election results each May, of how the nation might have voted had all electors been eligible to vote on that day.
-Since 1986 it has appeared in The Sunday Times on the weekend following local elections and is normally based on the patterns of voting across thousands of local wards and change in vote share since the last time those particular seats were contested.
+The national equivalent vote (NEV) is our estimate, based on the local election results each May, of how the nation might have voted had all electors been eligible to vote on that day.
+Since 1986 it has appeared in The Sunday Times on the weekend following local elections.
+The calculation is based on the patterns of voting across thousands of local wards and change in vote share since the last time those seats were contested.
+In 2018 we did not calculate a separate estimate for UKIP and its vote now appears in the ‘Other’ category.

 The chart below shows the percentage share of councillors for each party for each year since the major reorganisation of local government in the early 1970s.
 We use percentages rather than actual numbers because the number of councillors has fallen by about five thousand over the period.
 One of the most interesting (although largely neglected) stories of the 2015 synchronous local and general elections is that the the two major parties combined currently have the largest proportion of councillors since reorganisation.